shlomimatichin/Pymake3/README.rst

 =======
 * **Philip Arvidsson** - *Initial work* - `philiparvidsson <https://github.com/philiparvidsson>`_

+See also the list of `contributors <https://github.com/philiparvidsson/pymake2/contributors>` who participated in this project.

 License
 =======
 This project is licensed under the MIT License—see the `LICENSE.md <LICENSE.md>`_ file for details.